 - Fully and enthusiastically support the NAEYC vision, mission, core values and beliefs, strategic priorities, and all other Board-adopted policies.

 - Actively participate in, and contribute to, an open, professional Board culture by respecting and seeking to understand diverse points of view.

-- Work to assure that NAEYC continues to grow as a high-performing, inclusive organization of groups and individuals and using this framework in my Board deliberations by:
+Work to assure that NAEYC continues to grow as a high-performing, inclusive organization of groups and individuals and use this framework in my Board deliberations by:

 - Considering the evidence that diverse points of view are embedded in the process and results of any initiative;

-- and considering the impact of any decision on multiple dimensions of diversity, including but not limited to race/ethnicity, culture/language, class, gender, sexual orientation, differing abilities/special needs professional role, program type, education level, age, and geography, and
+- Considering the impact of any decision on multiple dimensions of diversity, including, but not limited to, race/ethnicity, culture/language, class, gender, sexual orientation, differing abilities/special needs, professional role, program type, education level, age, and geography;

 - Considering the impact on current and potential members, staff, and leadership;

-- Promote the work of NAEYC to the field and to the public at large, and take ownership of the work we do together.
+- Promoting the work of NAEYC to the field and to the public at large, and taking ownership of the work we do together;

-- Embrace and respect ideas, insights, and concerns that evolve out of the values of diverse cultures and belief systems.
+- Embracing and respecting ideas, insights, and concerns that evolve out of the values of diverse cultures and belief systems, and;

-- Represent and serve the needs of NAEYC as an organization and the entire NAEYC community, not a particular geographic region, organization, or constituency.
+- Representing and serving the needs of NAEYC as an organization and the entire NAEYC community, not a particular geographic region, organization, or constituency.